YashaShah13/SourceCode/JAVA/README.md

 # MoviesApi
 Spring Boot Microservice developed using Spring MVC, Hibernate and MySQL database.
 Performs data retrieval for Actors and Films resources.
 It handles many to many relationship between Actor and Films entites.
 Response is provided in JSON format for GET requests.
 # Algorithms
-Finds repeated characters in string (uses Map) and reverses string without use of any data structures.
+Demonstrates use of various data structures.
 * FindRepeated: Finds repeated characters in string. uses HashMap.
 * FirstNonRepeatedChar: Finds first non-repeated character in string. uses HashMap.
 * RemoveCharsFromString: Removes a set of characters from a given string. uses HashSet.